Kenya police are told not to report deaths during protests. A watchdog says they killed 6 this week

-NAIROBI, Kenya (AP) — Police in Kenya say they have been ordered not to report deaths amid demonstrations against the rising cost of living, but an independent watchdog says at least six people were shot dead by police on Wednesday and 27 were shot dead in such protests earlier this year.
+NAIROBI, Kenya (AP) — Police in Kenya say they have been ordered not to report deaths during a crackdown on protests over tax increases amid the rising cost of living, but an independent watchdog said Thursday that police shot dead at least six people this week and 27 in previous weeks.

 A police official told The Associated Press they were told this week not to report any deaths in the demonstrations that the political opposition has called through Friday.
 It wasn’t immediately clear who issued the order.
 The official spoke on condition of anonymity because they weren’t authorized to speak publicly.
 Police in the previous demonstration last week confirmed officers killed at least six.